 - Wearing a face covering is optional for employees and visitors.

 - We have continued to improve and act on a plan that ensures the facility, including offices and workstations, are properly cleaned and ventilated routinely.
 This includes the cleaning and sanitation of frequently touched surfaces (e.g., doorknobs or handles, buttons, rails, rental equipment, and countertops) with appropriate disinfectants.
 Appropriate disinfectants include EPA registered household disinfectants, diluted household bleach solution, and alcohol solutions containing at least 60% alcohol.

-- Our employees, client’s volunteers, and client’s attendees will be expected to frequently wash their hands and/or use hand sanitizer that should be provided by the employer or event organizer.
+- Our employees are expected to frequently wash their hands and/or use hand sanitizer.

 - Employees will wipe their workstations down with disinfectant at the end of their shift or at any time they discontinue use of their workstations/cash register for a significant period of time.